How to Do Pelvic Floor Exercises

 When should I do pelvic floor exercises?

 Anytime!
-But, if you find that you’re struggling to hold it in when you need the toilet, or if you’re experiencing urine leakage at any time, then it’s definitely worth taking some action to strengthen your pelvic floor.
+Anyone can benefit from pelvic floor exercise, but if you find that you’re struggling to hold it in when you need the toilet, or if you’re experiencing urine leakage at any time or while sneezing, coughing, laughing or performing physical activity, then it’s definitely worth taking some action to strengthen your pelvic floor right now.

 - Tighten your back passage (as if trying to stop passing wind)